jumpinjackie/forge-e33-mod/design/MULTICOLOR.md

 Kicker {2}.
 Destroy target artifact or enchantment with mana value 2 lor less.
 If this spell was kicked, destroy that artifact or enchantment if its mana value is 5 or less instead.
+---
+Some rules can be bent, some can be broken.
 ```

 [card implementation](../custom/cards/b/breaking_rules.txt)